KuroSeinenbutV2/praktikum_PBO/README.md

         }

 //  Encaptulation
-    Encaptulation restricts direct access to class components, this mean it can hide the member of class.
+    <br>Encaptulation restricts direct access to class components, this mean it can hide the member of class.

     Example:
     class Karyawan {